rohitkumar9317/Brilliant-Lunch/README.md

 I have created divs for each event by mapping each to a div in hours array.

 Used translateY to position the event div.
-Didn't get quite right.

 Checking if the start times vary by more than 30 minutes, if yes logging that no possibilities and turning border to black.